 Just whisk everything in a bowl until the sugar and salt dissolve.
 I usually mix this when I take the foil off the barbecue.
 That way, it has a couple of hours to balance out.
 If you taste it early, it’ll seem too sweet.
 It takes a while for the heat to come through.
 If it’s not hot enough, add a dash or two of hot sauce.

 Barbecuing is a little time-consuming, but it doesn’t have to be very difficult.
 This technique is the easiest and cheapest way I know to do it.
 Aside from checking on the pork every half-hour during the smoking process, there’s really nothing to it.
 And by doing the smoking the day before, you have the flexibility to spend the morning preparing your side dishes.
 As long as the pork has reached an internal temperature of 190°, you can leave it wrapped in foil on the kitchen counter for several hours while you bake other items.
-The higher it goes above 190°, the dryer it will get.
+The higher it goes above 190°, the drier it will get.

 If you already have the spice rub, wood chips, and charcoal, you end up with around 5 pounds of perfectly cooked barbecue for under $15 bucks.
 Most BBQ joints charge between $8-10 per pound.
 Plus, this recipe is easy to double or triple if you’re cooking for a crowd.